Storage server with APU2c4 Board, btrfs and systemd-nspawn

 But lets start from the beginning.
 I got a small 19" office rack in which I wanted to migrate all my homecomputers.
 Sadly it only has around 45cm usable depth cause it most probably was meant for office networks so I needed very short cases.
 After a while of searching for something that fits an has 3,5" HDD Trays with a backplane I found this one Case was good so far, the backplane and the miniSAS connector still give me a headache, but thats another story.

 However the case fit into the rack and I was able to fumble a small Powersupply and the APU Board inside with a bit mechanical adaption.
 In german one would call it hemdsärmelig.

 Afterwards I got stuck for a few day while I was trying to get the APU Board running without Seabios just with a self compiled Coreboot which directly has GRUB OS as payload.
 But that is again, another story.

 Anyway the first intention was to have a working storage server I setup the following software baremetal:

 - Arch Linux

 - avahi for local discovery

 No crypto!
 Because I still have my last homeserver around which I am not able to access anymore, but thats a whole different story about which I won’t blog.
 So for now the thing works.

-Update During the process of deciding for HDD to use, I read a lot about Shingled Magnetic Recording (SMR) and decided not to by HDDs working this way, just because I mistrust new technology sometimes.
-I decided to by the Seagate Barracuda disks because they were confusingly cheap and I already wondered at that time why they have so much cache (256MB).
+Update During the process of deciding for HDD to use, I read a lot about Shingled Magnetic Recording (SMR) and decided not to buy HDDs working this way, just because I mistrust new technology and the writing performance isn’t great.
+I decided to buy the Seagate Barracuda disks because they were confusingly cheap and I already wondered at that time why they have so much cache (256MB).
 According to this blogpost the drives actually are using SMR, although it’s not mentioned. -10 for Seagate!